 The closest thing we have to Gaelic Astrology is Celtic Astrology.
-Since the Celtic spoke a Gaelic language, Celtic Astrology probably is the proper term for what you think of as Gaelic Astrology.
+Since the Celts spoke a Gaelic language, Celtic Astrology probably is the proper term for what you think of as Gaelic Astrology.
 That would mean Celtic zodiac signs are Gaelic zodiac signs.

 But what we know of Celtic, or Gaelic, Astrology is really quite limited.

 The Celts had an oral tradition, meaning everything was passed down verbally.
 While they did have a written alphabet called the Ogham, very little was written down and no one remembers how to read it.
 Anything we have written by Celts using the Ogham – we can't read it.